bisgardo/concordium-docker/README.md

 it may minimize its network activity by importing blocks "out-of-band" from an archive file.

 The Concordium Foundation publishes such files once per day for Mainnet and Testnet.
-The feature for downloading and ingesting these files are enabled by default.
+The feature for downloading and ingesting these files is enabled by default.

 While running in catchup mode, the node will not have any peers.